rwieruch/blog_robinwieruch_content/blog/react-libraries/index.md

 # Form Libraries in React

-The most popular library for forms in React is [React Hook Form](https://react-hook-form.com/).
+The most popular library for [forms in React](/react-form/) is [React Hook Form](https://react-hook-form.com/).
 It comes with everything needed from validation (most popular integrations are [yup](https://github.com/jquense/yup) and [zod](https://github.com/colinhacks/zod)) over submission to form state management.
 An alternative, which has been more popular in the past, is [Formik](https://github.com/jaredpalmer/).
 Both are valid solutions for your React application.
 Yet another alternative in this space would be [React Final Form](https://final-form.org/react).
 After all, if you are already using a React UI library, you could also check out their built-in form solution.

 **Recommendations:**

 * React Hook Form
   * with either yup or zod integration for validation
 * If you use a UI library, check whether built-in form supports all your requirements
+  * React Hook Form comes with a clean API for a UI library integration

 # React Type Checking